lugo-roman/Verilog-Modules/README.md

 # Verilog-Modules
 A collection of Verilog modules for digital design and FPGA development.
 Includes reusable building blocks for learning, experimentation, and hardware projects.

+## Note.

+- the following modules are not working yet: demux and register_bank

 ## 1. Full Adder

 **Description:**